 Current Treatment of Epilepsy and Side Effects

-Anti-Epileptic Drugs (anticonvulsant): These are Benzodiazepines and the most commonly used ones are lorazepam, diazepam, clonazepam and clobazam.
+Anti-Epileptic Drugs (anticonvulsant): These are Benzodiazepines and the most common ones are lorazepam, diazepam, clonazepam, and clobazam.

-Ketogenic Diet: This diet promotes metabolic formation of ketone bodies by causing the body to use fat rather than carbohydrates as its principle energy source.
+Ketogenic Diet: This diet promotes the metabolic formation of ketone bodies by causing the body to use fat rather than carbohydrates as its principal energy source.

 Depending on the type of epilepsy, surgery may be recommended.

-Charlotte’s Web (a high strain of CBD with virtually no THC) was developed in Colorado for a young girl, Charlotte Figi, who is being described as “the girl who is changing medical marijuana laws across America.”
+Charlotte’s Web (a high strain of CBD with virtually no THC) was developed in Colorado for a young girl, Charlotte Figi, “the girl who is changing medical marijuana laws across America.”

-Charlotte suffered from severe epilepsy seizures known as Dravet Syndrome which were severe and almost continuous.
-Using the high strain CBD oil, her seizures have reduced from over a thousand to a few a month.
+Charlotte suffers from severe epilepsy seizures known as Dravet Syndrome which are severe and almost continuous.
+Using the high-strain CBD oil, her seizures have reduced from over a thousand to a few a month.
 The strain, Charlotte’s Web, got its name because of its web-like appearance with long thick appendages that wrap around its buds.

 Charlotte Figi is only one of many children who suffer from severe seizures.
-A little boy, Preston James, travelled with his family from North Carolina to Colorado, seeking CBD as a treatment for his relentless seizures.
-Since he was three months old, he was on a rotation of drugs including Klonopin, Felbatol, Keppra, Zonegran, Topamax, Diamox, Banzel, vitamin infusions and a special high-fat diet, costing them several hundred dollars a month, with little results, and many serious side effects.
-Preston was 6 years old before he was diagnosed with Dravet Syndrome – the same as Charlotte Figi.
+A little boy, Preston James, travelled with his family from North Carolina to Colorado, seeking CBD for his relentless seizures.
+Since he was three months old, he was on a rotation of drugs including Klonopin, Felbatol, Keppra, Zonegran, Topamax, Diamox, Banzel, vitamin infusions, and a special high-fat diet, costing several hundred dollars a month, with little results, and many serious side effects.
+At 6 years old, Preston was diagnosed with Dravet Syndrome – the same as Charlotte Figi.

 Dravet syndrome is a rare, catastrophic, lifelong form of epilepsy that begins in the first year of life with frequent and/or prolonged seizures, previously known as Severe Myoclonic Epilepsy of Infancy (SMEI); it affects 1:15,700 individuals.

-In 2012, his mom Ana saw a video on Facebook about a California man who was using medical marijuana to treat his son for seizures and then in 2013, when Preston was 12, she saw a documentary on Charlotte Figi and Charlotte’s Web.
-This convinced Ana to move to Colorado as well as several other parents of children with Dravet Syndrome.
+In 2012, his mom Ana saw a video on Facebook about a California man who was using medical marijuana for seizures his son was experiencing, and then in 2013 when Preston was 12, she saw a documentary on Charlotte Figi and Charlotte’s Web.
+This convinced Ana and several other parents of children with Dravet Syndrome to move to Colorado.

 Twelve days after arriving in Colorado, Ana was able to get the first dose of Marijuana oil.
-Read about the incredible journey that Preston and his mom went through to get the oil and the results of the treatment.
+Read about the incredible journey that Preston and his mom went through to get the oil and the overwhelming results.

 Is There Hope for Other Children with Epilepsy

-In spite of these two incredible, heart wrenching stories, there is still a lot of controversy and distrust of CBD to treat epilepsy.
+In spite of these two incredible, heart-wrenching stories, there is still a lot of controversy and distrust of CBD to manage epilepsy.

 We are still seeing headlines like the following:

-“Government rules out granting medical cannabis licence to boy, 6, with ‘death sentence’ epilepsy condition.”
+“Government rules out granting medical cannabis license to a boy, 6, with ‘death sentence’ epilepsy condition.”

 GW Pharmaceuticals announced this year that the New England Journal of Medicine has published results from a Phase 3 study of Epidiolex® (cannabidiol) in children with Dravet syndrome.
-GW Pharmaceuticals is a British based company founded in 1998 with operations in the US as well as the UK. it is the leader in the development of plant-derived CBD therapeutics, and has been working to get Epidiolex approved for drug-resistant epilepsy syndromes.
-They have announced acceptance of NDA filing for Epidiolex and expect a decision in mid 2018.
+GW Pharmaceuticals is a British-based company founded in 1998 with operations in the US as well as the UK. it is the leader in the development of plant-derived CBD therapeutics and has been working to get Epidiolex approved for drug-resistant epilepsy syndromes.
+They have announced the acceptance of NDA filing for Epidiolex and expect a decision in mid-2018.
 There is hope!